gonner22/image-worker/README.md

-This repository allows you to set up a AI Horde Worker to generate, post-process or analyze images for others
+This repository allows you to set up a AIPG Grid Worker to generate, post-process or analyze images for others

 If you want the latest information or have questions, come to [the #local-workers channel in discord](https://discord.com/channels/781145214752129095/1076124012305993768)

-# AI Horde Worker reGen
+# AIPG Grid Worker reGen

-This repo contains the latest implementation for the [AI Horde](https://aihorde.net) Worker.
-This will turn your graphics card(s) into a worker for the AI Horde where you will create images for others.
+This repo contains the latest implementation for the [AIPG Grid](https://api.aipowergrid.io) Worker.
+This will turn your graphics card(s) into a worker for the AIPG Grid where you will create images for others.
 You you will receive in turn earn 'kudos' which will give you priority for your own generations.

-## Important Info

-- **An SSD is strongly recommended** especially if you are offering more than one model.
-  - If you only have an HDD available to you, you can only offer one model and will have to be able to load 3-8gb off disk within 60 seconds or the worker will not function.
+Please note that **AMD card are not currently well supported**, but may be in the future.
+If you are willing to try with your AMD card, join the [discord discussion](https://discord.com/channels/781145214752129095/1076124012305993768).

+## Some important details you should know before you start

+- If you are upgrading from `AI-Horde-Worker`, you will have to manually move your models folder to the `horde-worker-reGen` folder.
+This folder may be named `models` or `nataili` (depending on when you installed) and should contain a folder named `compvis`.
+  - We recommend you start with a fresh bridge data file (`bridgeData_template.yaml` -> `bridgeData.yaml`).
+See Configure section
+- When submitting debug information **do not publish `.log` files in the discord server channels - send them to tazlin directly** as we cannot guarantee that your API key would not be in it (though, this warning should relax over time).
-- Do not set threads higher than 2 unless you have a data-center grade card (48gb+ VRAM)
+- Do not set threads higher than 2.
-- Your memory usage will increase up until the number of queued jobs (`queue_size` in the config).
+- Your memory usage will increase up until the number of queued jobs.
+You should set your queue size to at least 1.
-  - If you have **less than 32gb of system ram**, you should should stick to `queue_size: 1`.
-  - If you have **less than 16gb of system ram** or you experience frequent memory-related crashes:
-    - Do not offer SDXL/SD21 models.
-You can do this by adding ` ALL SDXL` and `ALL SD21` to your `models_to_skip` if you are using the `TOP N` model load option to automatically remove these heavier models from your offerings.
-    - Set `allow_post_processing` and `allow_controlnet` to false
-    - Set `queue_size: 0`
+- If you have a low amount of **system** memory (16gb or under), do not attempt a queue size greater than 1 if you have more than one model set to load.
-- If you plan on running SDXL, you will need to ensure at least 9 gb of system ram remains free while the worker is running.
+- If you plan on running SDXL, you will need to ensure at least 9 gb of system ram remains free.
 - If you have an 8 gb card, SDXL will only reliably work at max_power values close to 32.
 42 was too high for tests on a 2080 in certain cases.

-### AMD
-~~Please note that **AMD cards are not currently well supported**, but may be in the future.~~

-> Update: **AMD** now has been shown to have better support but for **linux machines only** - linux must be installed on the bare metal machine; windows systems, WSL or linux containers still do not work.
-You can now follow this guide using  `horde-bridge-rocm.sh` and `update-runtime-rocm.sh` where appropriate.

-If you are willing to try with your AMD card, join the [discord discussion](https://discord.com/channels/781145214752129095/1076124012305993768).

 # Installing

 **Please see the prior section before proceeding.**

-If you haven't already, go to [AI Horde and register an account](https://aihorde.net/register), then store your API key somewhere secure.
+If you haven't already, go to [AIPG Grid and register an account](https://api.aipowergrid.io/register), then store your API key somewhere secure.
 Treat your API key like a password.
 You will need it later in these instructions.
 This will allow your worker to gather kudos for your account.

 ### Windows